 Abstract

 Since semantic web appearance, several domain ontologies were developed and delivered in open access repositories.
 The existing domain ontologies describe semantic elements specific to a particular domain.
-These elements can be used complementing existing document information.
-This articulation can be duly empowered if, new methods could be created that in a semi automatic way, could help the ontologic precision.
+Such elements can be used in order to enrich existing document information.
+This articulation can be duly empowered if, new methods could be created that in a semi automatic way, could help the ontological precision.
 Specifically, the new patterns originating the building of new knowledge will be extracted not only from domain ontologies, but also from unstructured information sources.

-One of the greatest challenges related to domain ontology enrichment, known in scientific community as “ontology learning”, is the fact in which “pure” automated processes that could make the above mentioned enrichment from unstructured information sources does not exist.
-In scientific community there are several contributions in this area, namely in the development of methods to quantify the way that existent ontology concepts inside domain ontology are related.
-These approaches only take advantage of the information included in ontologies and do not consider exterior information to quantify these relations.
+One of the greatest challenges related to domain ontology enrichment, known in scientific community as “ontology learning”, is strongly related to the fact that “pure” automated mechanisms don’t exist.
+This is why such topic is still subject to many scientific publications and is far from being soved. is the fact in which “pure” automated processes that could make the above mentioned enrichment from unstructured information sources does not exist.
+In scientific community there are several contributions in this area, namely in the development of methods to quantify the way that existent ontology concepts inside domain ontology are related (coined here by semantic associations).
+These approaches only take advantage of the information included in ontologies and do not consider external information presented in documents to quantify these relations.

 The main goal of this dissertation is to use data mining techniques as a way of extracting patterns (here presented as semantic associations) from unstructured information sources.
 The idea to develop in this work is based on the statistic analysis of co-occurrence between, the more relevant terms from a document corpus and to quantify this analysis through semantic relations between concepts from domain ontology.
 The domain of the information sources presented in this project is focused on Civil Construction.

+FALTA AQUI UM ELEMENTO CHAVE NO MEIO DE TUDO ISTO!!!

+Onde está o problema e qual vai ser de facto a tua contribuição????

+Tens de referir que o Ontology Learing é de facto um tópico o qual tem sido dado bastante importãncia pela comunidade científica e que está longe de ser resolvido porque de factos não existem automatismos puros para enriquecimento ontologico.
+Esse enriquecimento ontológico pode ter também como base o conhecimento existente e fontes de informação não estruturada (documentos).

+Mas de facto um dos grandes probelmas é que as técnicas de enriquecimento ontologico não levam em linha de conta a relação entre conceitos ontológicos e a forma como essses conceitos estão relacionados entre si, ou seja, um conceito ou está relacionado ou não está (é uma associação binária).
+O teu trabalho visa dar um contributo nesta área, propondo uma abordagem baseada em técnicas de data mining para QUANTIFICAR a forma como os conceitos ontologicos estão relacionados!

+FALTA UM TEXTO A VOLTA DE TUDO ISTO!!!

 Keywords: Artificial Intelligence, Semantic Web, Knowledge Discovery, Ontology Enrichment, Association Rules, Frequent Pattern